PauldeCortanze/Master_Thesis/docs/notebooks/hpp_sizing.rst

 sizing optimization in a specific location based on preselected turbine type.

-**To execute this setup a server is required as it relies on paralle evaluation of the model.**
+**To execute this setup a server is required as it relies on parallel evaluation of the model.**

 Sizing a hybrid power plant consists on designing the following